jts307/MazeProject1/DESIGN.md

     - Write to the log file indicating that this avatar was inserted at its current position.
     - Initialize a priority queue for the avatar’s possible goals.
     - Calculate the average of all the avatars’ (x,y) positions to find an approximate center point.
-    - Insert the *nodes* associated with the center point, and each of the other avatars’ positions into the priority queue with an integer value equal to each node’s L1 distance from this thread’s avatar node.
+    - Insert the *nodes* associated with the center point, and each of the other avatars’ positions into the priority queue with an integer value equal to each node’s L1 distance from this thread’s avatar node if unknown, if known with L1 distance plus a large number.
     - View a node from the priority queue and set this as this avatar’s goal.
-    - Set this avatar’s leader status to true.
   - If `TurnID` equals this thread’s `AvatarId` then…
     - Update all avatar positions in the destinations priority queue according to the Avatar Positions received.
-    - If the last avatar that moved position was not updated then...
-      - Within the maze structure, update the directions that have states of ‘being explored by an avatar’ to states of ‘no connection’.
-      - Within the maze structure, update all directions that must exist given the new state of 'no connection' and the fact all places in the maze are accessible.
-      - Write to the log file indicating that the last avatar ran into a wall.
     - If the last avatar that moved position was updated then...
       - Within the maze structure, update the directions that have states of ‘being explored by an avatar’ to states of ‘there is a connection’.
       - Write to the log file indicating that the last avatar who moved location.